Jaaychi/Jaaychi/README.md

-- 👋 Hi, I’m @Jaaychi
+- 👋 Hi, I’m @Jaaychi.
+I am a seasoned Data Analyst with the ability to wrangle data and build data applications.
-- 👀 I’m interested in building fullstack web applications or any kind of software applications.
-Feel free to check out my front end projects along with my backend projects!
-I also have a couple vanilla javascript projects.
+- 👀 I enjoy building front-end applications on my free time.
+Feel free to check out my front end project called "Life of Jeffrey"
-- 🌱 I’m currently learning Ruby & Ruby on Rails.
-The next programming languages I will learn is Java and Python.
+- 🌱 I’m currently learning Python.
+The next programming languages I will learn is Java.
-- 💞️ I’m looking to collaborate on a big team of developers and learn as much as possible.
 - 📫 You can reach me at thejeffreychi@gmail.com

 <!---